 The second thing I will mention is regards to safety in Kathmandu is water-borne diseases.
 Under no circumstance should you consume drink water directly from the tap.
 Be careful when eating salads or having ice in your drink when eating out.
 Also, make sure the water bottles you purchase from stores are sealed correctly and are not leaking as this can be a sign of tampering.
 It is best to use the bottled water for brushing your teeth as well.

-Things To Do In Kathmandu
+Things To Do While Backpacking Kathmandu

 Kathmandu is full of amazing activities and attractions which will keep you busy for days.
 Whether you enjoy a spot of shopping, experiencing a different religion and want to see some epic scenery, Kathmandu has something for everyone.